yashmgupta/gemma4-12b-bioinfo-qlora/README.md

 ## 📜 License & attribution

 - **Base model:** Gemma 4 12B weights are released by Google under the **Apache-2.0 license**, which permits commercial and derivative use with appropriate attribution.[web:18][web:20][web:26]
-- **This repository:** Choose and include a license file (e.g., Apache-2.0, MIT) and update this section accordingly.
+- **This repository:** See the `LICENSE` file in https://github.com/yashmgupta/gemma4-12b-bioinfo-qlora and update it if you change the licensing.
 - **Datasets:** Respect the licenses and usage terms of `yashm/bioinformatics-qa-dataset` and any other datasets you plug into the notebook.[web:19][web:23]

 When you use or publish work based on this repo, please consider citing: